 p.
 4, Although immature relative to adults, PFC is far from absent in a nearly 5-year-old child (the mean age here).

 This is good point.
-The manuscript has been updated to focus more on the cognitive processes supporting systematic exploration (i.e. cognitive control) in adults, how immaturities in them may contribute to children’s choices/attention, to more accurately reflect the developing state of these processes and PFC at this age (pg.
+The manuscript has been updated to focus more on the cognitive processes supporting systematic exploration (i.e. cognitive control) in adults, how immaturities in them may contribute to children’s choices and attention allocation, to more accurately reflect the developing state of these processes and PFC at this age (pg.
 4).

 Use past tense throughout the ms.